can I feed my angelfish vegetables?

 Can Angelfish Eat Cucumber?

-Cucumbers are one of the most readily-accepted vegetables, as most angelfish enjoy the watery taste and soft texture.
+Cucumbers are among the most readily-accepted vegetables, as most angelfish enjoy the watery taste and soft texture.
 However, angelfish will struggle to chew on cucumber if the pieces are too big.
 Therefore, cut it into tiny chunks to make it easier for your angelfish to eat.

 Most of a cucumber’s health benefits are contained within the skin.
 That’s because there’s plenty of fiber, so don’t peel the skin off before giving it to your angelfish.
 Cucumber also contains: